blue0x1/Flora/README.md

 # <p align="center">Flora<p/>
-Flora is a lightweight command-line tool for discovering subdomains and takeover vulnerabilities.

 Flora is a command-line tool designed to enumerate subdomains for a given domain and identify potential subdomain takeovers.
 The tool supports multiple modes of operation, including discovery and takeover, and offers several options for customizing the scanning process.
 <br>